Show All Answers

 Properties in Alberta are assessed using a ‘mass appraisal’ method, which is the process of valuing a group of properties as of a given date using common data, mathematical models, and statistical tests.
 Information is collected by gathering data from on-site visits (as described above), real estate Multiple Listing Services (MLS), Alberta Land Titles, and financial institutions.

+If you would like detailed information in how your valuation was determined, you can call the City’s assessor, Accurate Assessment Group Ltd. at 1-877-438-2305 or you can arrange to meet with them when they are in Chestermere (call 403-207-7050 to book an appointment).
 If you still disagree with the Assessor’s evaluation after contacting them, you can file an official complaint and appeal.
 Information about the appeal process is available at www.chestermere.ca/assessment.

 Under the Local Authorities Election Act, a candidate’s official agent is: authorized to incur campaign expenses and accept or solicit campaign contributions on behalf of the candidate; be present in the voting location on election day (unless a candidate or candidate scrutineer is present) to observe the voting and make notice of objection as to voter eligibility; and may be present at an official recount of votes.
 Other duties of an official agent are those assigned by the candidate, according to Section 68.1.
 Provisions for being at the count of the ballot may not be available as the City of Chestermere uses tabulating machines.